MrSlothhCodes/MoneyLaundering_Cyb/README.md

 Our solution is an ML based Money Laundering Detection System that analyzes financial transactions in batches and automatically identifies suspicious behaviors
 Instead of relying only on traditional rule-based checks, we integrate multiple algorithmic detection techniques to identify laundering patterns.

+## How to Run
+- **Install All the require Dependencies first**
+- Open ** terminal in riskguard-dash-main**
+- type "npm i" (to install node modules)
+- type "npm dev run"
+- run moneyloun.py
+- go to localhost 8080

 ## Features

 - **Dashboard Overview:**